What Causes Construction Accidents in Wisconsin?

 Construction equipment may be faulty and lead to serious accidents that cause internal injuries, traumatic brain injuries, spinal cord injuries, or even wrongful death.
 Although workers’ comp is there for construction workers, many complications can arise with these benefits.
 Make sure that you get the coverage you need for medical bills and lost income while learning about your legal options in a free case review with a construction accident lawyer.

-Legal Rights of Construction Workers
+What Are the Legal Rights of Construction Workers?

 When construction accidents happen, construction workers are entitled to file a workers’ comp claim.
 This allows you to get your medical expenses and lost income covered while you recover from your severe injuries.
 Workers’ comp is issued through your employer’s insurance company and is different from insurance benefits you may obtain by working at a company for a specified amount of time.
-Workers’ comp is there to protect every employee from the first day of hire through their last, and it is on a no-fault basis, meaning that even if you were responsible for your injuries in the construction accident, as long as the accident was not intentional, you will be covered.
+Workers’ comp is there to protect every employee from the first day of hire through their last, and it is on a no-fault basis, meaning that even if you were responsible for your injuries in a construction accident, as long as the accident was not intentional, you will be covered.

 However, not every construction worker may receive this coverage, as some companies may shirk their responsibility to carry it, while others may be exempt.
-An independent contractor is not covered as they work on their own.
+An independent contractor is not covered, as they work on their own.
 There may be certain circumstances that allow for both workers’ comp and legal action through a personal injury case, and it is vital that you work with a Wisconsin attorney who can help you navigate the complex waters ahead in your construction accident case.

 Construction accidents can immediately strip away your livelihood, making it hard to support your family.
 If your construction accident was severe, you may not be able to work again or have to retrain to work in a different field, perhaps at a lower-paying position.
 When the accident wasn’t your fault, such as caused by a third-party vendor, the manufacturer of the construction equipment, or your employer did not file your workers’ comp claim or did not have this coverage when they were required to, you deserve compensation.